IntentSoftware/docs/articles/tutorials/sample-pet-clinic/02-create-csharp/create-csharp.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/service-mapping-pet-visit.mp4"></video></p>

-The following DTO mapping will feature some more advanced capabilities that Intent has to offer.
+The following DTO mapping will feature some more advanced capabilities that Intent Architect has to offer.
 Right click on the `PetDTO` and select `Mapping...`.
 Select the `Pet` Entity from the empty dropdown.
 Select the top-most attributes and then in the `PetType` association, expand it and select its `id` and `name` fields.
-Select the Owner association, expand it and select the `id`, `fiestName` and `lastName` fields.
+Select the Owner association, expand it and select the `id`, `firstName` and `lastName` fields.
 Lastly, choose the `Visit` association in its entirety.
 You will notice that it will highlight an error as you will need to choose the DTO that it needs to map to.
-This is why we did the `PetVisitDTO` first since we can now select that DTO in this case.
+This is why you had to do the `PetVisitDTO` first since you can now select that DTO in this case.

 Once the mapping is completed, you're not done yet.
 Notice that you have fields that have the same name on this DTO.
 This will never work in the implementation layer.
 You will also find that with each field in the DTO there are arrow icons and text that follow it.
 This is Intent Architect's notation to indicate which fields from the Domain Entity will map to the DTO fields.
 Locate the attribute that is mapped from the `PetType` Entity.
 Rename those fields to be prefixed with `petType`.
-Do the same for the `Owner` attributes.
+For the `Owner` attributes, prefix them with `owner`.

+>[!NOTE]
+>As you prefix those attributes with lowercase letters it may be important to still retain Camel casing for consistency reasons

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/service-mapping-pet.mp4"></video></p>